 Snip off the bag handles, poke four holes around the edges at an equal distance, cut four pieces of string, tie the end of one string into one hole (repeat for all four strings and holes) then tie the other end of the strings to the doll.

 Decorate 'em, tie 'em to a stick, watch 'em fly in the breeze.

 When it comes to birthdays, weddings, holidays or other special occasions, I often find myself scrambling for enough wrapping paper to cover all the presents.
 Scramble, no more.
-And as an added bonus, you can even reuse your reused bags as garbage bags for the paper ripped off the more conventionally wrapped presents.
+Make your gift look extra groovy with plastic bag wrapping paper.
+As an added bonus, you can reuse your reused bags as garbage bags for any paper or ribbons ripped off the conventionally wrapped presents.

 There are certainly way more than 10 ways to reuse plastic bags.
 A quick search on Google or Pinterest will bring up scads of creative ideas--enough to rival your plastic bag collection in and of itself--but I hope the 10 ideas above will at least help peak your interest in starting a plastic bag reuse revolution.